15 Bar Events & Top Promotion Ideas for Bars in 2023

-Somewhere in between patio season and holiday season, you’ll have to find planning season.
+Somewhere in between patio season and holiday season, you’ll have to find a planning season.

 Sitting down and planning an events calendar out in advance can minimize your stress when event time rolls around.
 But this isn’t always possible in an industry that’s so fast paced.